vincenth1/urban-sport-connect/README.md

 node server.js
 ```

-Alternatively, you can run both the proxy and frontend simultaneously with:
+Alternatively, you can run both the proxy and frontend simultaneously with (recommended):

 ```
 npm run dev:all